aiafs-aaai/aiafs-aaai.github.io/_schedule/talk_08_lightning.md

 speaker: Contributed speakers

 # Title of the event
-title: Lightning Talks 1 (5 mins*6 + 10 mins Q&A)
+title: "Lightning Talks 1 (5 mins*6 + 10 mins Q&A)
 - Toward Semantic Scene Understanding for Fine-Grained 3D Modeling of Plants
-- Privacy-Preserving Deep Models for Plant Stress Phenotyping
+- Privacy-Preserving Deep Models for Plant Stress Phenotyping"

 # Time of the event
 time: "11:30 - 12:10"